 A trip back through time shows a bit of a shower when it comes to reliable goalkeepers at Anfield, and it’s quite amazing that nobody has really bitten the bullet and spent big cash on a shot stopper.
 Although a decent keeper, Pepe Reina was probably the last decent keeper to have graced the Liverpool first team, and his colleague Jerzy Dudek, despite being a bit of a hero, was nothing to really write home about.
 Since then, Liverpool have fielded Brad Jones, Daniele Padelli, the incredible Diego Cavalieri, and now have a choice between new-ish arrival Loris Karius, and Belgian Simon Mignolet.
 The latter has been a very questionable first choice for nearly 6 years now, and is absolutely gaffe prone.

-Despite having a promising start to his Premier League career at Sunderland, Mignolet has come undone at Liverpool, with many fans and pundits for poor positioning, terrible communication and all-round dreadful performances.
+Despite having a promising start to his Premier League career at Sunderland, Mignolet has come undone at Liverpool, with many fans and pundits calling him out for poor positioning, terrible communication and all-round dreadful performances.
 Oh, and this started in 2014.
 In 2017, he was at one point the worst keeper in the league, and his record of 80 clean sheets from 245 Premier League appearances is miles behind the like of De Gea and co.
 With the fans absolutely screaming for someone that wasn’t the man dubbed ‘Dracula’ by legend Bruce Grobbelaar, it’s not surprise that Jurgen Klopp finally got around to buying a new keeper as part of Liverpool rebuilding plan.

 Loris Karius joined Liverpool in time for 2016-17 season, coming from one of Klopp’s former sides, Mainz.
 The German was voted the second best keeper in the league, behind only Manuel Neuer in 2015-16, and arrived with plenty of promise.
 It only took until October 2016 for Karius to be named first choice keeper ahead of Mignolet.